-Demonstrators will normally be available to teaching anatomy for 3-6 hours a week, typically on the same one or two days per week, for each 8-week term (3 terms per academic year), although there will be a period of more intense teaching over three weeks at the end of the academic year.
+Demonstrators will normally be available to teach in anatomy, histology or neuroanatomy classes for 3-4 hours a week, typically on the same one or two days per week, for each 8-week term (3 terms per academic year), although for anatomy there will be a period of more intense teaching over three weeks at the end of the academic year.
 Availability to attend a one-hour preparatory session weekly, held before the teaching session is valued and advised.
-Teaching will involve using anatomical specimens prosected from human body donors, to teach core (and later in the year, clinical) anatomy to medical students.
+Teaching will involve using anatomical specimens prosected from human body donors, to teach core anatomy to medical students.
 Demonstrators will not be expected to carry out dissection, although there may be opportunity to do this.
-Availability to present all teaching sessions is highly valued and advised.
+Availability to be present all teaching sessions is highly valued and advised.